bnzbnz/qBit4Delphi/README.md

 * Download qBit4Delphi.
 Click on the green "Code" button and then click on "Download ZIP".
 * Decompress the ZIP package in your projects directory.
 * Execute : Patcher.exe in the main directory
 * The patched units will be located in JSON/21 and/or JSON/22.
-Please add these units to you project.
+Please add these units to your project.
 * If you need help, open a ticket or contact me at : qBit4Delphi@ea4d.com

 ## Support